arashnm80/arashnm80.github.io/handbook/will.md

 > Success is my only motherf**ing option, failure's not.

 > If there are no more good movies to watch anymore, it's time for me to become a director and create my own masterpieces.

+> I'm gonna find a way or make one.